 Banca March has been designated as Registered Advisor of the Issuer.
-Accordingly, the Registered Advisor shall enable the Issuer to comply with the obligations and responsibilities to be assumed on incorporating its issues into the multilateral trading system, the MARF, acting as specialist liaison between both, MARF and Gestamp, and as a means to facilitate the insertion and development of the same under the new securities trading regime.
+Accordingly, the Registered Advisor shall enable the Issuer to comply with the obligations and responsibilities to be assumed on incorporating its issues into the multilateral trading system, the Alternative Fixed-Income Market ("MARF" or the "Market"), acting as specialist liaison between both, MARF and Gestamp, and as a means to facilitate the insertion and development of the same under the new securities trading regime.